It’s hard to believe the Nassau Weekly has been in print for 40 years.

 This year, we are asking for your help in restating our commitment to print journalism.
 To operate at a yearly loss, straining WPRB’s budget, is not sustainable, nor is it realistic to sell print ads at the same rate as our founders did in 1979.
 With our first-ever fundraising drive, we want to help WPRB help us, and keep the Nass free and in print for decades to come.

+To commemorate our 40th anniversary, we published a special anniversary issue, which you can view online at nassauweekly.com/issue/celebrating-40-years/.
 We thank you for your continued engagement with the Nass and your support as we celebrate four decades of this amazing publication.
-During our month-long 40th anniversary drive, running today through May 10, we encourage you to make a tax-deductible donation through one of the donation links on this page.
-Stay tuned for more information on special 40th anniversary content and a Reunions 2019 event schedule.
+We encourage you to make a tax-deductible donation at nassauweekly.com/donate/.

 Caroline Castleman, Publisher

 Serena Alagappan, Editor-in-Chief